Statement of Compliance with the QCA Corporate Governance Code

 5. Maintain the Board as a well-functioning, balanced team led by the Chair

-The Non-Executive Chris Jones is available to shareholders where concerns have not been resolved through the normal channels of communication with the Board and for when such contact would be inappropriate.
+The Non-Executive Björn Lindblom is available to shareholders where concerns have not been resolved through the normal channels of communication with the Board and for when such contact would be inappropriate.

 The Board has sufficient members to contain the appropriate balance of skills and experience to effectively operate and control the business.
 No one individual has unfettered powers to make decisions.

 The Roles of the Chairman and Chief Executive are not separate, however following consultation with the Company’s Nominated Adviser it is believed that this situation is appropriate for the Group’s current size and stage of growth.
 This position is reviewed regularly and discussed with advisers.
 The Executive Chairman’s main responsibility is the leadership and management, of the Group, the Board and its governance, including the planning and implementing of resources.
-The Group has an MD & CEO of its entity in India to manage the Indian operations, along with a Chief Operating Officer who leads the local delivery and engineering staff.
-A President of Global Sales & Business Development, with focus on India, due to the high volume of tenders being released during 2022, was appointed in January 2022.
-A Vice President of International Sales focuses on sales and opportunities outside of India.
-A Group Chief Financial Officer manages the finances of the Group while group engineering and operations are managed by the Group Chief Operating Officer.
+The Group has an MD & CEO of its entity in India to manage the Indian operations and the Group Engineering function, which all reports into the MD & CEO of India.
+A Senior Vice President of International Sales handles all sales and opportunities outside of India.
+A Group Chief Financial Officer manages the finances of the Group while group engineering all reports into the MD & CEO of India.
 These executive managers are very experienced and it is therefore felt that there is no need for a separate Chief Executive Officer role.

 The Executive Directors are responsible for the leadership and day-to-day management of the Group, including recruitment and management of resources.
 This includes formulating and recommending the Group’s strategy for Board approval and executing the approved strategy.

 The Board meets at least 4 times a year and more frequently if necessary.
-In addition to this the Board attends strategy meetings with senior members of staff presenting on areas of the business and business strategy.
-No such meetings were held during FY21 or FY22 due to travel restrictions and social distancing all as a result of COVID-19, however they are expected to resume as soon as appropriate.
 It is expected that each non-executive director will dedicate sufficient time to the Company to understand the business, prepare for and attend Board and committee meetings and carry out other work that is necessary for them to fulfil their duties as a director.

 6. Ensure that between them, the directors have the necessary up-to-date experience, skills and capabilities

 The Board considers that the skills, experience and knowledge of each director gives them the ability to constructively challenge strategy and decision making and scrutinise performance.
-Their biographical details are set out on the Company’s website at https://cyanconnode.com/about/team/ and on pages 20-21 of the 2022 Annual Report.
+Their biographical details are set out on the Company’s website at https://cyanconnode.com/about/team/ and on pages 29-30 of the FY2024 Annual Report.

 The Board takes decisions regarding the appointment of new directors as a whole and this is only done following a thorough assessment of a potential candidate’s skills and suitability for the role.